 The controversy surrounding the Dakota Access Pipeline (DAPL) showcased for a generation the consequences of failing to account for the total impacts of development on and near indigenous lands, including a failure to respect human rights.
-The FPIEP conducted a case study: Social Costs, Material Loss: The Dakota Access Pipeline to quantify the numerous costs that companies, financial institutions, and investors faced by failing to account for the human rights of indigenous peoples.
+First Peoples Worldwide conducted a case study: Social Costs, Material Loss: The Dakota Access Pipeline to quantify the numerous costs that companies, financial institutions, and investors faced by failing to account for the human rights of indigenous peoples.
 Our case study asserts that social risk resulting from the absence of adequate human rights protections has material impacts.

 The themes underlying the wider social movement behind DAPL continue to simmer in indigenous communities around the world.
 Companies, financial institutions, and investors must recognize indigenous and human rights through inclusive and rigorous due diligence and disclosure processes, or the social costs of development will continue to result in long-term, material loss.